les-borkowski/Bash-Scripting-test/readme.md

 Script takes four argument as parameters: input file (1), output file (2),  number of expected columns in the file (3), number of expected rows in the file (4)

+The script will check if the input is correct and if all needed subscripts are available.
+A working copy will be created, and required corrections to the files will be applied.
+Script assumes that the input file will have a string 'Contacts' or 'Offices' in it's name - if not, an error will be shown.
+When complete, message will be shown with the output file name and number of columns and rows in it.

 ### Script variables

 - HEADERS_ACCOUNTS: comma separated headers for the output accounts file